WarlordShado/JoJokers/README.md

 More jokers and other stuff will be added eventually

-This mod is very early in development and if you have to report a big or have a suggestion let us know on discord
+This mod is very early in development and if you have to report a bug or have a suggestion let us know on discord